stevenmyan/Kumamon/README.md

 # 1st Project: [Web Crawler via Scrapy](http://bittiger.io/microproject/oYDSG6MSFihpiNJ66)

 # Pacing
+**[2016/02/08 - 2016/02/14]**
-[2016/02/08 - 2016/02/14] First Stage: Create a Scrapy project to crawl the content in the Xiaomi Appstore homepage or any other Appstore homepage
+First Stage: Create a Scrapy project to crawl the content in the Xiaomi Appstore homepage or any other Appstore homepage
+**[2016/02/15 - 2016/02/21]**
-[2016/02/15 - 2016/02/21] Second Stage: Save the crawled content in MongoDB[2].
+Second Stage: Save the crawled content in MongoDB[2].
 Install Python MongoDB driver and modify pipelines.py to insert crawled data into MongoDB.
+**[2016/02/22 - 2016/02/29]**
-[2016/02/22 - 2016/02/29] Third Stage: Crawl more content by following next page links.
+Third Stage: Crawl more content by following next page links.
 So far you have likely only crawled the content of the home page.
 We need to use Splash[3] and ScrapyJS[4] to re-render the web page to transform the dynamic part to static content if the next page link is written in JavaScript
+**Bonus Round**
+1. pull results from mongo db and show it in browser via flask
+2. multiprocessing (tbd)

 # What is next?
 1. 1st project - Crawler (python)